 This kind of conference calling has been made very simple to arrange for, and it is even available to residential users, in addition to business users.
 It’s also a little easier to set up a three-way call as opposed to a typical conference call, since any regular call can be easily converted into a three-way call by pressing a few buttons.

-As a matter of fact, it happens quite frequently that three-way calls develop on an impromptu basis from normal two-person calls, and these are not usually pre-arranged.
+It happens quite frequently that three-way calls develop on an impromptu basis from normal two-person calls, and these are not usually pre-arranged.
 These types of calls often occur when the two parties realize they need a third person involved in the conversation.

 On the other hand, conference calls are almost always planned ahead of time among all the participating parties.
 Most businesses use these kind of conference calls as a substitute for large general meetings, most frequently when the participants are located in various parts of the country.
 In a typical conference call, most of the participants are able to see each other via a video component, while some may only have audio service because of their system limitations.